 Safety is paramount in our sport.
 To be safe, we must be trained, practised and alert to the dangers around us.
 To achieve this we must fly as regularly as we can, ground handle as much as possible and take a continuous interest in the weather.
 If you are lacking in any of these areas you will be exposing yourself to more danger than is necessary.
+If you're good at ground handling you'll be able to launch confidently and safely whilst others struggle.
+Practice as much as you can, you'll be less likely to get hurt and more likely to have a great day flying.

-Respect the environment and look after your flying sites.
+Always respect the environment and look after your flying sites.